Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Introduction

 From a methodological perspective, we closely follow earlier studies like~\cite{ferraridacremaetal2019,ferraridacrema2020tois}, where the artifacts provided by the authors of the original papers are used as a basis for reproducibility and benchmarking.
 This way, we ensure that the original evaluation procedures are followed as closely as possible.
-As a basis for our study, we considered four recommendation models based on DDPMs that were published in 2023 and 2024 in the proceedings of the top-ranked ACM SIGIR conference series.
+As a basis for our study, we considered four papers proposing nine different recommendation models based on DDPMs that were published in 2023 and 2024 in the proceedings of the top-ranked ACM SIGIR conference series.

 Overall, our findings are disillusioning.
 Our analyses revealed that a number of worrying methodological practices are still common in the examined papers and that reproducing existing works remains challenging.
 One notable aspect in this context is that some of the examined DDPM-based recommendation models can exhibit substantial variance across several execution runs, with their effectiveness varying between runs by as much as 18\%.
-Furthermore, our experimental evaluations showed that for all examined papers, there was at least one existing baseline model that performed equally or better than the proposed DDPM-based model.
-In several cases, even simple neighborhood-based methods outperformed the latest approaches based on DDPMs.
+Furthermore, our experimental evaluations showed that, for all examined papers, there was at least one baseline model that was equally or more effective than the proposed DDPM-based model.
+In several cases, even simple neighborhood-based methods were more effective than the latest approaches based on DDPMs.
 Our theoretical reflections also indicate that although DDPMs could be suitable for learning a distribution capable of generating plausible user profiles, this behavior is at odds with traditional offline evaluation, which instead rewards models for producing an almost deterministic recommendation list.
 This is further supported by our observation that the methods we analyze are designed to severely constrain the generative behavior of DDPMs in various ways.
-In sum, our findings indicate that we as a research community still lack the scientific rigor required to ensure true reliable progress.
+While some of the issues we observe may be addressed by altering the architecture, how to achieve this effectively is an open research question that lies beyond the scope of this paper.
+In sum, our findings indicate that we as a research community still lack the scientific rigor required to ensure real, reliable progress.

 The paper is organized as follows.
 In Section~\ref{sec:previous-studies}, we review previous studies that pointed to various types of methodological issues in recommender systems research.
 In Section~\ref{sec:methodology}, we explain our research methodology and in Section~\ref{sec:background_DDPM} we provide background information about Denoising Diffusion Probabilistic Models.
 The results of our analyses are presented in Section~\ref{sec:results}.
 The insights and implications of our research are finally discussed in Section~\ref{sec:discussion}.